decodewithdeepak/resume-tracker/README.md

 - **Personalized Links:** Add `?source=companyname` to your resume URL when sharing.
 See exactly which company viewed your resume.
 - **Analytics Dashboard:**
   - Password-protected `/visits` route
-  - View all logs, visit counts by source, and basic browser stats
+  - View all logs, visit counts by source, and browser stats
   - Mobile-friendly: Only the most important columns (time, source, count) are shown on small screens
+- **Admin Resume Upload:** Upload a new PDF resume from the `/visits` dashboard.
+The new file instantly replaces the old one on the main page.
 - **No Tracking Scripts:** All analytics are server-side—no third-party trackers, no cookies for visitors.

 ## Quick Start